yitian97/yitian97.github.io/_pages/about.md

 ---

-I am currently a phd student in robotics and computer vision from Polytechnic University of Catalonia (UPC).
-I am working in the mobile robotics and intelligent systems group in [Institut de Robòtica i Informàtica Industrial (IRI)](https://www.iri.upc.edu/) based in Barcelona.
-I work on ego motion estimation algorithms for event camera using Spiking Neural Networks (SNN).
+I am currently pursuing a PhD in robotics and computer vision at the [Polytechnic University of Catalonia (UPC)](https://www.upc.edu/en).
+I am part of the Mobile Robotics and Intelligent Systems group at the [Institut de Robòtica i Informàtica Industrial (IRI)](https://www.iri.upc.edu/) based in Barcelona.
+My work primarily centers on developing ego-motion estimation algorithms for event cameras, utilizing deep learning, especially Spiking Neural Networks (SNN), to enable more efficient and biologically inspired computational models for visual processing in dynamic environments.

-Previously, I got a bacherlor degree in Aeronautics engineering from Beihang University, then worked for an Commercial aircraft company.
-I moved to Spain in 2017, and got a Master degree in European Union–China: Culture and Economy in UAB, where I did a drone market analysis in EU for my final project.
-Subsequently, I got a Master degree in Applications and tecnologies of Unmanned Aircraft Systems from Polytechnic University of Catalonia, where I worked on SLAM and sensor fusion methods for drones in indoor environments.
+Before starting my PhD, I hold a Bachelor's degree in Aircraft Design and Engineering from Beihang University in Beijing, China and have experience working as an aeronautical engineer at a commercial aircraft design company in Shanghai.
+In 2017, I relocated to Spain and obtained a Master's degree in European Union–China: Culture and Economy from the Autonomous University of Barcelona (UAB), where my final project involved conducting an in-depth market analysis of drone technologies in the European Union.
+Subsequently I earned a second Master's degree in Applications and Technologies of Unmanned Aircraft Systems from UPC, where I focused on SLAM and sensor fusion techniques for indoor drone navigation.